SamsungLabs/adaptive-color-grading/README.md

 Via this mechanism, a set of color offsets can be batch applied to a whole project.

 Users can interact with these classes via the nested color grading interface `adaCG.py` and database manager interface `dBadaCG.py`.
 The package also contains an example training dataset from the experiments in the paper, and a number of demo images for users to experiment with.

+## Dataset
+The associated dataset of RAW HDR videos will be hosted on the [HDRVS webpage](https://hdrvs.github.io/), along with the processed stills used in the experiments for the paper.

 ## Requirements